eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		modules, or *Java* interfaces with implementation, or multiple inheritance in *C++*;
 		this allows *Scala* objects to be persistent, serializable shrubbery;
-		a *Scala* trait can be perceived to be a partial class implementation
+		a *Scala* trait can be perceived to be a partial class implementation, and is included in class definitions.
 			\cite[\S5.2, pp. 151-152]{Tate2010}.